gtache/intellij-lsp/README.md

 # intellij-lsp
-Plugin adding support for Language Server Protocol for IntelliJ
+Plugin adding support for Language Server Protocol for IntelliJ since version 2017.3
 This plugin should be compatible with any JetBrains IDE (tested successfully on IntelliJ, PyCharm and CLion)

 ## Features